tox-dev/sphinx-argparse-cli/README.md

 ## use

-Within the reStructuredText files use the `sphinx_argparse_cli` directive that takes two arguments:
+Within the reStructuredText files use the `sphinx_argparse_cli` directive that takes, at least, two arguments:

 - the module path to where the parser is defined,
 - a no argument function within that module that once called returns the constructed [argparse](https://docs.python.org/3/library/argparse.html) parser
 - (optional) a program name that overwrites the autodiscovered running argument parser
+- (optional) a `:title:` argument which, when provided, overwrites the `<prog> - CLI interface` title added by default and when empty, will not be included

 ```rst
 .. sphinx_argparse_cli::